Career Guide

 South Carolina Game Warden FAQ

 How much does a game warden make in South Carolina?
 The BLS does not separately report South Carolina wage data.
-Verify current pay with the South Carolina Department of Natural Resources, and see our salary by state page for states with reported data.
+Verify current pay with the South Carolina Department of Natural Resources, Law Enforcement Division, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in South Carolina?
 Minimum age 21, High school diploma + bachelor's preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the South Carolina Department of Natural Resources, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in South Carolina?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in South Carolina?
 The South Carolina Department of Natural Resources, Law Enforcement Division.
 Visit https://www.dnr.sc.gov for current openings.